Shantang3/ACE-CPT-Notes/Personal Notes/Chr9-10: Muscular Training.md

 ![IMG_1075](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/2318e0e6-31a1-4dd4-9bbd-fa0f394d643f)

 - Pelvic tilting: Anterior tilting of the pelvis frequently occurs in individuals with tight hip flexors, which is generally associated with a physically inactive and sedentary lifestyle.
+Anterior pelvic tilt will increase lordosis in the lumbar spine.

 ![IMG_1076](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/22546654-c565-4f38-ab39-88fc030b49b8)